DaviReis136/Tendecious-Data-Colect/README.md

 | Proportion of yes | 0.76 | 0.80 |
 | Difference (A − B) | — | −0.04 |

 ---

-## Conclusion
+## **Conclusion**

-Mentioning needs creates certainty.
+Mentioning needs creates certainty. 💡

+---

 ## 🗣 Note

-This repository contains a LaTeX report for an introductory statistics assignment.
+This repository contains a LaTeX report for an introductory statistics assignment and your code.
 The project ran a small **online survey experiment** to measure how question wording (neutral vs. biased phrasing) affects response rates, using an automated randomized redirect built with a static HTML page.

----

 ## 📄 License